-Initial recognition of financial instruments
+Initial measurement of financial instruments

 Financial assets are recognized initially at fair value.
-Except for financial instruments at FVTPL, the initial measurement of financial instruments includes transaction costs.
+Except for financial instruments at fair value through profit or loss (FVTPL), the initial measurement of financial instruments includes transaction costs.

 Classification and measurement of financial assets